Skip to main content

 How do cloud-based software testing tools differ from on-premises solutions?

-Cloud-based tools offer greater flexibility and are often more scalable, making them ideal for mobile applications testing.
+Cloud testing tools offer greater flexibility and are often more scalable, making them ideal for mobile applications testing.

 On-premises solutions may offer more control over test data but often require a dedicated Windows or Linux environment.
 Evaluate your needs carefully before making a choice.